lordicondev/player-element/README.md

 - 🧩 **Custom Element**: Use `<lord-icon>` anywhere in your HTML or JavaScript.
 - 🎨 **Easy Customization**: Change colors, stroke, animation state, and more via attributes or JavaScript.
 - 🕹️ **Built-in Triggers**: Animate on hover, click, loop, morph, and more.
-- 🔔 **Lifecycle Events**: Listen for ready, complete, frame, and refresh events.
 - ⚡ **Flexible Loading**: Lazy, interaction-based, or delayed icon loading strategies.
 - 🛡️ **TypeScript Support**: Full typings for safe integration.